rust-lang/rust-wiki-backup/Note-development-roadmap.md

 ## Miscellaneous cleanups, mostly syntax

-### Labeled loops

-([#2216](https://github.com/mozilla/rust/issues/2216)) Loops currently cannot carry labels, which makes breaking from deep within a loop difficult.
-There's a pretty clear way to implement this, it just requires some care to avoid clashing with nearby syntax.

 ### Raw-strings rather than balanced-character custom lexemes

 ([#2755](https://github.com/mozilla/rust/issues/2755)) This is a minor change that should effect no code presently; we'll be introducing a "raw string" form (possibly with a variety of legal delimiters) that does _not_ balance the delimiter characters, so requires internal escaping of only the delimiter.
 This will replace the proposed (but never implemented) character-balanced custom lexeme syntax in the syntax-extension system.
 The cost of having a non-regular token grammar was deemed not worth the benefit, and most of the use cases for the latter are easily handled by the former.